-Name Iypothetical le Life Annuity Normal Retirement Date Lump-Sum Equivalent Howard M. Lorber \$ 1,051,875 January 1, 2010 \$ 10,855,666 \$ 735,682 January 1, 2013 \$ 7,121,988 Richard J. Lampen \$ 250,000 January 1, 2014 \$ 2,625,275 J. Bryant Kirkland III \$ 202,500 January 1, 2026 \$ 2,126,473 Marc N. Bell \$ 200,000 January 1, 2021 \$ 2,100,220 Ronald J. Bernstein \$ 438,750 January 1, 2014 \$ 4,607,358 rata portion of the full projected retirement benefit to which he would have been entitled had he remained employed through his normal retirement date, as actuarially discounted back to the date of payment.
-The beneficiary of a participant who dies while working for the Company or a subsidiary (and before becoming disabled or attaining his normal retirement date) will be paid an actuarially discounted equivalent of his projected retirement benefit; conversely, a participant who retires beyond his normal retirement date will receive an actuarially increased lump sum payment to reflect the delay in payment using a post- retirement interest rate of 7.5%.
+1 Hypothetical Normal Lump-Sum Name Sing gle Life Annuity Retirement Date Equivalent Howard M. Lorber \$ 1,051,875 January 1, 2010 \$ 10,855,666 \$ 735,682 January 1, 2013 \$ 7,121,988 Richard J. Lampen \$ 250,000 January 1, 2014 \$ 2,625,275 J. Bryant Kirkland III \$ 202,500 January 1, 2026 \$ 2,126,473 Marc N. Bell \$ 200,000 January 1, 2021 \$ 2,100,220 Ronald J. Bernstein \$ 438,750 January 1, 2014 \$ 4,607,358

+No benefits are payable under the Supplement Retirement Plan if a named executive officer resigns without good reason before attaining his normal retirement date.
+In the case of a participant who becomes disabled prior to his normal retirement date or whose service is terminated without cause, the participant's benefit consists of a pro-rata portion of the full projected retirement benefit to which he would have been entitled had he remained employed through his normal retirement date, as actuarially discounted back to the date of payment.
+The beneficiary of a participant who dies while working for the Company or a subsidiary (and before becoming disabled or attaining his normal retirement date) will be paid an actuarially discounted equivalent of his projected retirement benefit; conversely, a participant who retires beyond his normal retirement date will receive an actuarially increased lump sum payment to reflect the delay in payment using a post-retirement interest rate of 7.5%.
 The lump sum amount under the Supplemental Retirement Plan is paid six months following the named executive officer's retirement on or after his normal retirement date or termination of employment without cause, along with interest at the prime lending rate as published in the Wall Street Journal on the lump sum amount for this six-month period.